and when I moved to Pakistan

 I moved to Lahore, Pakistan in December of 2007.

-Given that I only got one year in Lahore, the time sure seemed dense.
+Given that I only had one year in Lahore, the time seemed so thick.

 Benazir Bhutto returned from exile, 136 people were killed in a suicide bombing